 Postponing inspections and obligations poses a greater risk to occupants when businesses resume as usual.
 If critical infrastructure isn’t maintained per Australian Standards and applicable industry guidelines, we’ll likely see an increase in avoidable risks to safety.

 However, there are several advantages to conducting safety measures inspections and testing.
 Primarily, managing obligations now will avoid the usual disruption to business where occupants would otherwise be present.
 Fulfilling obligations also avoids causing any interruption or shutdown of critical components during testing, which would otherwise cause temporary disruption.

 Who can I discuss my requirements with?
 Can I delay any of my obligations?

 Your obligations to relevant regulations cannot be excused or delayed.

 The VBA states that ‘Non-compliance may result in an infringement notice being issued by Council or the Fire Authority, along with a fine.
 It may also result in prosecution and more substantial fines.
 But, more importantly, non-compliance could place building occupants at risk, as well as passers-by and the occupants of adjoining buildings.’

-We recommend that you contact our team.
-Our experts have helped clients to manage their compliance obligations across emergency planning, essential safety measures and work health and safety.
+To continually meet compliance obligations, we recommend that clients contact us to bring forward their testing schedule and maximise compliance outcomes.
+Our experts have helped clients to manage their compliance obligations across safety measures and work health and safety.

 We encourage our networks to review their plans and seek consultation to reduce risk and liability.
 Overall, it is a direct responsibility to maintain building and life safety to avoid potential loss and disruption.